Table of Contents

 Sydney Web Accessibility and Inclusive Design

 This Sydney group is for anyone interested in inclusive research, design and development practices.
 This includes accessible design and development, user research that involves people with disabilities in a holistic, integrated fashion as well as compliance with international standards such as the Web Content Accessibility Guidelines.

 Accessibility Scotland’s focus is on providing a friendly, affordable, and informative day focused on digital accessibility and inclusion.

 We are the UK's largest accessibility community, a welcoming and friendly group of people focussed on digital products, digital services and the built environment across the public, private and charitable sectors.

 a11yMTL meetup - web accessibility & inclusive design

 a11yMTL is a bilingual interest group for anyone passionate about web accessibility, universal design, and digital inclusion.

 What on Earth is a role=drinks?
 It’s an accessibility meetup!
 The event features lightning talks by accessibility specialist, time to talk to the speakers and fellow attendees, and more than enough time to grab a drink.

 Well-respected professional companies who specialize in accessibility.

-We help organizations large and small navigate their path to digital accessibility, giving more people access to their products and services.
+We help organizations large and small navigate their path to digital accessibility through live-user audits, training, support and monitoring.